Will Power: 2024 season

+2025: Final year with Team Penske

+Power started the 2025 season with a 26th-place DNF at St. Petersburg.
+With a podium at the Indy GP, the 2025 Indianapolis 500 gave issues as Power and teammate, Josef Newgarden, were the subjects of controversy during the fast-12 qualifying shootout.
+Before starting their qualifying attempts, Power's and Newgarden's cars were found to have illegal modified attenuators.
+As this violated IndyCar rules, both drivers were ordered to start the race at the back of the field, with Power ultimately starting in last place as a result.
+Key members of Team Penske were originally suspended for the rest of the event, before later being fired because of the scandal.
+Both drivers would forfeit their qualification points and were also fined $100,000.

+Power would come home in nineteenth place, later promoted to sixteenth, following post race penalties being handed to Andretti driver’s Kyle Kirkwood and Marcus Ericsson and Prema driver, Callum Ilott.
+He was the only Penske driver to finish the race, as his teammates Scott McLaughlin crashed out on the parade laps, and Newgarden retiring because of mechanical problems.
+After earning a podium at Iowa, Power and Penske came through and won at Portland.

+Power finished the season at Nashville with a 21st place finish, ending his season ninth in points.
+Two days later, Penske officials announced that Power would be leaving the team after 17 years with the team.

+2026: Switch to Andretti

+The day after his Penske departure, Andretti Global announced they had signed Power for the 2026 season to replace the departing Colton Herta.

 Sports car racing

 In 2023, Power was scheduled to make his sports car racing debut, signing on to take part in the 2023 24 Hours of Daytona with SunEnergy1 Racing.
 However, he would be replaced by Luca Stolz just under two weeks before the event was set to take place, as he stepped away from the ride to care for his wife after she suffered complications from a recent surgery.

 Personal life

-Will's brother, Damien Power, is a stand-up comedian.
-Will plays the drums in his spare time, often playing the drums at charity events organized by IndyCar.
+Power's brother, Damien Power, is a stand-up comedian.
+Power plays the drums in his spare time, often playing the drums at charity events organised by IndyCar.

-Will married Liz Cannon in 2010.
+Power married Liz Cannon in 2010.
 The two met during Power's CART days when Liz joined Walker Racing as a receptionist and eventually worked in PR for the team.
-Their son, Beau, was born in December 2016.
+Their son was born in December 2016.

 In popular culture

 In 2013, Power supplied the voice for the Australian anchor in the animated feature film Turbo.